s0lari/Hornets-Nest/README.md

 The only way the attacker would be able to get around this is by slowing down his attacks to almost a one-by-one approach, and attempting to stay under the threshold of the time range of the detection - but that is exactly what we're trying to at least do - dictate the rules in an attack engagement.
 Depending on the time range of the detection, you could severely slow down any kind of attack like this.

+We are still using the honey accounts, but it is their odd absence that we're tracking - so instead of it being anomalous that they are being accessed, in the context of large sweeps, it is anomalous that they're NOT being accessed.
+Build out inverse logic detections like this where possible (it may not be) for when you implement a honey object.

 # Splunk Detections
 ## Query for Splunk detections for Honey User